janekdb/scalacraft-domain/README.md

 ##### Rule 4 - Maximum Loss Free Information Conversion

 This rule has two parts related to the information taken when matching.
-The first part tells us to use all the information we take.
-The second part is an directive to consume as much information as possible.
-These two aspects are elaborated on in the text that follows.
+The first part tells us to use all the information we consume.
+The second part is a directive to consume as much information as possible.
+These two aspects are elaborated on in the following sections.

 ###### Full Information Utilisation